tingkaiwu/android-news-app/README.md

 ## Overview

 Tinder-Like News App is a Tinder flavor news app based on Google Component Architectural MVVM Pattern.
 In addition, I also implemented the bottom bar & page navigation using JetPack navigation component, and utilized MindOrks (PlaceHolderView) to support swipe gestures for liking/disliking the news.
-I Built the Room Database with LiveData & ViewModel to support local cache and offline model.
+I built the Room Database with LiveData & ViewModel to support local cache and offline model.
 Integrated Retrofit and Rxjava to pull the latest news data backed by API from newsapi.org

 ## Requirement